galaxyproject/training-material/topics/statistics/tutorials/regression_machinelearning/tutorial.md

 [Jana Naue et al. (2017)](https://www.sciencedirect.com/science/article/pii/S1872497317301643?via%3Dihub) used [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor) (another ensemble-based regressor) as the regressor and we can conclude from this study that an ensemble-based regressor works well on this DNA methylation dataset.
 Therefore, we will use gradient boosting to build a prediction model.

 Like the random forest method, gradient boosting is an ensemble-based regressor, because it uses multiple decision tree regressors internally and makes predictions by taking the collective performances of predictions made by multiple decision trees.
 It has a good predictive power and is robust to outliers.
 It creates an ensemble of weak learners (decision trees) and iteratively minimizes error.
 One disadvantage, which comes from its basic principle of boosting, is that it cannot be parallelized.
+Hint: Please find the following tool in "Machine learning" tool section in Galaxy.

 > ### {% icon hands_on %} Hands-on: Train a model
 >